jdisterhoft/ubuntu-autoinstall/README.md

 Other Notes-
+- You can remove the "--graphics none" option to have this run without console output (you won't be consoled into the process)
 - When looking for autoinstall options, check the reference docs, or you can do a manual install of Ubuntu with the needed options, and look in the /var/log/autoinstall-user-data file after complete install to view syntax.